 - Border thickness

-- Pixel measurement - Shows the pixel length value for Box, Polygon and Polyline tools.
+- Pixel measurement: This shows the pixel length value for Box, Polygon, and Polyline tools.

 - Cross grid - provides a cross-grid for the mouse cursor, a tool that may assist in achieving higher annotation accuracy